zoyamber/2420-Assignment3/README.md

 **Step 5:** Timer status

-Once the timer has been set up and started, we want to confirm the status of the timer to make sure that everything is working correctly.
+Once the timer has been set up and started, we want to confirm its status to ensure that everything is working correctly.

 to verify that the timer is active and that the service runs successfully,